This is me, Jill. The voice behind the blog.

 Summer 2008: We hiked Mt.
 Whitney, the highest mountain in continental US in one day.
 It was a 22 mile round trip hike and it took us 20 hours.
 10 years later I still vow that it’s something that strictly belongs in “once in a lifetime camp”.
 I’ll never do that again.

 Fall 2008: We went skydiving for my birthday.
 This was when I fell in love with jumping off things.
 I dream of going base jumping someday but Jack keeps saying “over my dead body.”
 Men do die younger than women, so statistics on my side that I’ll get to basejump someday.
 (Yes, we’re morbid).

 2010: We started Jack and Jill Travel (the site you’re on, right now… in case you don’t know).

 We did it again!
 We left the cat with a friend, quit our jobs and moved out of SF, and bought a Sprinter van!
 We’re currently traveling North America in our converted Sprinter van and climbing our heart out.
 Come follow our van life journey!

 We moved to Germany.
 Because… well, why not?

 It turned out that Europe wasn’t quite ready for us yet.
-We moved back to San Francisco and reunited with our cat but still traveled as much as we could (7 countries and 9 National Parks!).
-We’re saving up and dreaming of our next van trip.
-Will it be yet another Sprinter van (Jack) or a teardrop trailer (me)?
+We moved back to San Francisco and reunited with our cat.
+We’re saving up and dreaming of our next van trip while still traveling as much as we could (7 countries and 9 National Parks!).
+Will it be yet another Sprinter van (his) or a teardrop trailer (hers)?
 The debate continues.

 Time: I work as a freelance web developer and thus have the flexibility that allows me to be location independent.
 I do like having a home base though.
 So does our cat.